 - If using dried garbanzo beans, soak in a bowl of water overnight.

-- Saute on medium high heat for 5-10 minutes or until the meat is browned and the onion translucent.
+- Sauté on medium high heat for 5-10 minutes or until the meat is browned and the onion translucent.

 - Drain the garbanzo beans and add to the pot with the tomato puree and water.
-Bring the liquid to a boil then cover, lower and simmer for 25-30 minutes or until the garbanzos are cooked through.
+Bring the liquid to a boil then cover, lower and simmer for 25-30 minutes or until the garbanzos and meat are cooked through.

 - In a small pot add lentils and cover with water.
 Bring to a boil, then cover and lower to a simmer for 15 minutes.
 Turn off the heat and set aside while you wait for the soup to be done.